 Categories: Public Safety

-Provide and maintain a safe and secure environment while respecting the rights and dignity of individuals utilizing programs and facilities of Pepperdine University.
-The mission shall be accomplished within the constraints of federal, state and local laws and ordinances.
+The Communications Officer provides and maintains a safe and secure environment while respecting the rights and dignity of individuals utilizing the programs and facilities of Pepperdine University.
+The mission shall be accomplished within the constraints of federal, state, and local laws and ordinances.

 - Perform a full range of radio, telephone, and CCTV operational duties in our 24-hour communication center.